kartikeya1234/Convolutional-Neural-Networks/README.md

 # Convolutional-Neural-Networks
-This is the repository for all the convnets
+This is the repository for all the convnets, performing on various image classification tasks.